Pretty and traditional ski resort in the Austrian Alps. Close to Salzburg

-Maria Alm resort information - a general overview
+Maria Alm resort guide - a general overview

 The ski resort of Maria Alm in Austria forms one end of the Hochkonig ski area, with Hinterthal and Dienten in the middle and Mulbach at the far Eastern end of the ski system.
 Together these interlinked resorts offer 150 kilometres of piste which easily rivals the better known Austrian ski resorts of Mayrhofen and Kitzbuhel.
 The ski area is mainly suited to intermediates who wish to ski the miles but there is actually plenty of very good off piste terrain for the experts - we recommend booking a local mountain guide to get the most out of the area's secret stashes!
 The large un-pisted bowl to the West of the Aberg has even been likened to the legendary back bowls of Vail.
 However, that was from a local so he might be a tad biased.

 Maria Alm is the liveliest of the resort villages with even a decent apres ski scene.
 There is also some good tobogganing here as well as sleigh rides, and some very good walking trails.
 Being set off the main valley road there is not much local traffic about the resort of Maria Alm.
 For those looking for a traditional Austrian resort (with hardly any Brits) which offers very reasonable prices then this makes a great choice of resort.

 We have a catered chalet in Maria Alm which offers great value for money considering it's superb quality.